How you can help right now

 Latest collections information

 Can I recycle ... ?

-So far this year (to end of September) you've recycled about 55%.
-That's above the Surrey average, which is already one of the best-performing areas in the country.
-You just keep getting better and better.
-A huge thank you for your efforts.
+So far this year (April 2019 to January 2020) you've recycled 55% of your waste.
+That's above the Surrey average (which is already one of the best-performing areas in the country) and bucks the national and Surrey-wide trend, where recycling is falling in general.
+You keep getting better and better - a huge thank you for your efforts.

 What happens to your recycling?

 Recycling is much cheaper than throwing waste away as refuse.
 It's better for the environment, with your waste being turned into something useful and economically valuable.
 Recycling needs less energy and fewer raw materials.